Maximilien Robespierre: Arrest

 In the early evening, the five deputies were taken in a cab to different prisons; Robespierre to the Palais du Luxembourg, Couthon to "La Bourbe" and Saint-Just to the "Écossais".
 Augustin Robespierre was taken from Prison Saint-Lazare to La Force Prison, like Le Bas, who was refused at the Conciergerie.
 Around 8 p.m., Hanriot appeared at the Place du Carrousel in front of the Convention with forty armed men on horses, but was taken prisoner.
 After 9 p.m., the vice-president of the Tribunal Coffinhal went to the Committee of General Security with 3,000 men and their artillery.
 As Robespierre and his allies had been taken to a prison in the meantime, he succeeded only in freeing Hanriot and his adjutants.

 How the five deputies escaped from prison was disputed.
 According to Le Moniteur Universel, the jailers refused to follow the order of arrest, taken by the Convention.
 According to Courtois and Fouquier-Tinville, the police administration was responsible for any in custody or release.
 Around 8 p.m., Robespierre was taken to the police administration on Île de la Cité, but refused to go to the Hôtel de Ville and insisted on being received in a prison.
-He hesitated for legal reasons for possibly two hours.
+For legal reasons, he hesitated for possibly two hours.
 At around 10 p.m., the mayor sent a second delegation to go and convince Robespierre to join the Commune movement.
 Robespierre was taken to the Hôtel de Ville.
 The Convention declared the five deputies (plus the supporting members) to be outlaws.
 It then appointed Barras and ordered troops totalling 4,000 men to be called out.